Scenic train trips in the UK that offer an extra golden charm in autumn.

 East Coast Main Line

-The East Coast mainline is key to life in the UK, it connects many cities and communities over the course of the 632km that it runs.
+The East Coast Main Line is key to life in the UK, it connects many cities and communities over the course of its 632km.
 Of course, most notably connecting the capitals of England and Scotland.
-Travelling the route, at least once, is a must for anyone living in the UK.

-Travel from Edinburgh all the way to London and enjoy several memorable moments along the way.
-Cross the border between Scotland and England whilst savouring the beautiful coastal scenery of the Berwick Upon Tweed area, and of course the incredibly striking stretch of coastline between Dunbar and Alnmouth.
-The train will then race down to Newcastle with the magnificent run over the Tyne river through to the station located in the heart of the city of Newcastle.
-You don’t wait long before the stunning approach to Durham from which you’ll see views over to the Durham castle and cathedral.
-From then gaze upon the English countryside as you get into the capital in under 5 hours.
+Travel south from Edinburgh to London and enjoy several memorable moments along the way.
+Cross the border between Scotland and England whilst savouring the beautiful coastal scenery of the Berwick-upon-Tweed area as well as the incredibly striking stretch of coastline between Dunbar and Alnmouth.
+The train then races down to Newcastle, enjoying a magnificent run over the River Tyne.
+You don’t wait long before taking in views of Durham Castle and Cathedral, before completing the journey through English countryside, getting into London in under 5 hrs.

 Settle to Carlisle, Yorkshire Dales National Park

 This route, through a large chunk of northern England, spends over one-third of the journey weaving through the Yorkshire Dales National Park.
-Look out of the window and relax as you gaze upon rolling hills, lush green valleys, and stone-built barns dotted around the edges of the moorland.
-Yorkshire is rightly proud of its countryside, the self-proclaimed ‘God’s own country’ bursts with beauty in Autumn.
-The Dales and Moors may be the most famous areas of natural beauty, but there are other less well-known areas of Yorkshire waiting to be discovered too, like the Howardian Hills and the magnificent cliffs at Flamborough.
+Yorkshire is rightly proud of its countryside, the self-proclaimed ‘God’s own country’ bursts with beauty in autumn.
+The Dales and Moors may be the most famous national parks, but there are other less well-known areas of Yorkshire waiting to be discovered too, like the Howardian Hills Area of Outstanding Natural Beauty and the magnificent cliffs at Flamborough.

-An added bonus of the journey from Settle to Carlisle comes in the form of a structure standing 31 metres high and 400 metres long.
-Ribblehead viaduct is the track's most dramatic feature – comprising of 24 soaring arches.
-Its backdrop of Pen-y-ghent mountain, one of the Three Yorkshire Peaks!
+An added bonus of the journey from Settle to Carlisle comes in the form of a structure standing 31 m high and 400 m long: Ribblehead viaduct is the track's most dramatic feature – comprising of 24 soaring arches.
+Its backdrop being Pen-y-ghent mountain, one of the Three Yorkshire Peaks.

 Exeter to Dawlish

 In Exeter, you’ll find more than a few traces of Roman times and one of the most famous cathedrals in England.
-Full of wonder at all times of the year, the train journey from the bustling city of Exeter to the classically quaint seaside town of Dawlish is short - taking under 30 minutes.
-However, the train will spend the journey running parallel to the River Exe, stopping at the very edge of the English Channel.
+Full of wonder at all times of the year, the train journey from the bustling city of Exeter to the classically quaint seaside town of Dawlish is short - taking under 30 mins.

 Photo credits top to bottom: Glenfinnan © Joe Dunckley, River Ness and St Andrews Cathedral in Inverness Scotland UK iStock © benedek, River Tyne Bridges iStock ©georgeclerk, Ribblehead iStock ©lister_photography, Dawlish iStock © emzet70